benber86/curve-blog/content/posts/bonding-3d/index.md

 <script src="../../js/parameters/poolsim.js"></script>
 <script src="https://cdn.jsdelivr.net/npm/chart.js"></script>

-What if AMM Bonding Curves adjusted dynamically based on trade size?
+What if AMM bonding curves adjusted dynamically based on trade size?
+Or what if the curve changed based on directionality to incentivize swapping in a certain direction (selling rare asset the buy abundant one or vice-versa) with positive price impact?
+Or combine both.

-Some users have expressed the need for different $A$ parameter depending on trade size.
+From recent interviews, several users have expressed their desire for different $A$ parameter depending on trade size.

 ## General Idea